-Diversifying our funders and supporters, and investing in our internal capacity, can help to ensure the sustainability and quality of our work - now, and for the long term.
+Diversifying our funders and supporters and investing in our internal capacity can help to ensure the sustainability and quality of our work, now and for the long term.
 It is also essential for helping to foster an inclusive and positive work-culture for diverse staff and volunteers.

-- Effectively engage board and staff in the implementation of Nourish Nova Scotia's communication strategy and message guide. including a re-brand, new website and learning hub, and communications plan. - Develop and implement a fundraising strategy that prioritizes the diversification of revenue streams, enhanced fundraising capacity, and expanded relationships with diverse donors and funding partners. - Nurture a healthy and balanced work culture that supports flexible approaches to work, learning and connection among staff, and clear accountability processes and frameworks. - Build internal capacity to embed evaluation, monitoring, and story capturing processes across program areas. - Periodize the development of operational structures (ie. spaces to work and gather, Information Technology, Health and Safety, etc.) to support a growing team.
+- Effectively engage board and staff in the implementation of Nourish Nova Scotia's communication strategy and message guide. - Develop and implement a fundraising strategy that prioritizes the diversification of revenue streams, enhanced fundraising capacity, and expanded relationships with diverse donors and funding partners. - Nurture a healthy and balanced work culture that supports flexible approaches to work, learning and connection among staff, and clear accountability processes and frameworks. - Build internal capacity to embed evaluation, monitoring, and story capturing processes across program areas. - Prioritize the development of operational systems and structures to support a growing team.